Durham College Rowing: Inter-collegiate races

-Durham College Rowing is a joint organiser of Durham Regatta together with Durham Amateur Rowing Club, Durham University Boat Club and Durham School Boat Club.
+Durham College Rowing is a member of Durham University Rowing Board, and supports the organisation of Durham Regatta together with Durham Amateur Rowing Club, Durham University Boat Club and Durham School Boat Club.

 Structure of rowing in Durham University

 Rowers, scullers and coxes in Durham University can usually be categorised as "college rowers" (members of college boat clubs) or "university rowers" (members of Durham University Boat Club).

 Durham College Rowing represents the college boat clubs on Durham University Rowing Board (commonly abbreviated to DURB), which oversees all rowing activities by members of Durham University.
 DURB aims to provide a safe environment in which rowing can take place within Durham University and promote health and safety within the sport at all levels.

+Durham College Rowing organises Senate Boat Club, a high performance squad that brings together rowers from colleges, who do not wish to be part of Durham University Boat Club.
+In 2023–24, Senate Boat Club sent crews to BUCS Head and Henley Women's Regatta.

 Clubs

+DCR clubs operate from 11 separate boathouses along the navigable length of the River Wear in Durham.

-The following are the college rowing clubs in Durham on the River Wear, with their blade colours: and British Rowing codes:
+The following are the college rowing clubs in Durham on the River Wear, with their blade colours, and British Rowing codes:

+Ustinov College, Durham, a graduate only college, also has a boat club: Ustinov Boat Club; but membership has been low and the club's membership of British Rowing and DCR has lapsed.

 Durham University has its own boat club: